- Accepts Visa

 Search and recovery, sallow water diving.
 It is amazing how many cell phones I find, I just wish they held up better against water damage!
 There is just something very slippery about a Telus phone!

-James Murphy - Recent Blog Posts
+James Murphy - Recent Blog Post

 Had a call from Rebecca from CBC as they where doing a series on “Classifieds”.
 About a half hour later I was being recorded for an on air interview that would be broadcast later that evening.
 The interview lasted about a half an hour, but the podcast is only about 6-7 minutes.
 Lots of interview […]